Soprano Lorna Haywood

 BD: Better than listening to a studio-made record?

-LH: Yes, I think so, because there may be a couple of wrong notes or a couple of blurbs that have not been scratched out or adjusted with the knobs, as we spoke about, but you feel the electricity of a live audience there.
-And the singers are certainly more on their metal because there’s a live audience.
+LH: Yes, I think so, because there may be a couple of wrong notes or a couple of blurps that have not been scratched out or adjusted with the knobs, as we spoke about, but you feel the electricity of a live audience there.
+Also, the singers are certainly more on their metal because there’s a live audience.
 You create a thread, a communication, hopefully, and for all those people sitting out there it’s extra special.
 That’s like being in the theater too.
 It really is tied up from both ends

 not just from the audience point of view seeing and being there and feeling that electricity in the hall, but also from the performer’s point of view.
 A lot of the recording studios are dismal to work in.